turtureanu/sedutil/README.md

 Both the PBA and rescue systems use the us_english keyboard.
 This can cause issues when setting the password on your normal operating system if you use another keyboard mapping.
 To make sure the PBA recognizes your password you are encouraged to set up you drive from the rescue system as described on this page.

-# Prepare a bootable rescue system
+## Prepare a bootable rescue system

-These are the instructions for modern UEFI NVME equipped systems using SEDutil OPAL locking and unlocking utility as a windows pre-boot bootloader:
+These are the instructions for modern UEFI NVME equipped systems using SEDutil OPAL, Opalite, Pyrite, and Ruby locking and unlocking utility as a windows pre-boot bootloader:

 Download the rescue system for 64bit UEFI